Noncommutative Solitons and Quasideterminants

 \section{Noncommutative Ward's Conjecture}

-Here we briefly discuss reductions of noncommutative anti-self-dual Yang-Mills equation into lower-dimensional noncommutative integrable equations such as the noncommutative KdV equation. let us summarize the strategy for reductions of noncommutative anti-self-dual Yang-Mills equation into lower-dimensions.
-Reductions are classified by some ingredients such as a choice of gauge group a choice of symmetry a choice of gauge fixing and so on.
+Here we briefly discuss reductions of the noncommutative anti-self-dual Yang-Mills equation into lower-dimensional noncommutative integrable equations such as the noncommutative KdV equation.
+The reductions are specified by a choice of gauge group, symmetry, gauge fixing and so on.
 Gauge groups are in general $GL(N)$.
-We have to take $U(1)$ part into account in noncommutative case.
-A choice of symmetry reduces noncommutative anti-self-dual Yang-Mills equations to simple forms.
-We note that noncommutativity must be eliminated in the reduced directions because of compatibility with the symmetry.
-Hence within the reduced directions, discussion about the symmetry is the same as commutative one.
-A choice of gauge fixing is the most important ingredient in this article which is shown explicitly at each subsection.
+We have to take the $U(1)$ part of the gauge group into account in noncommutative case.
+The noncommutativity in the reduced directions is assumed to be eliminated because of compatibility with the symmetry.
+(Hence within the reduced directions, the symmetry is the same as commutative one.)
 The residual gauge symmetry sometimes shows equivalence of a few reductions.
-Constants of integrations in the process of reductions sometimes lead to parameter families of noncommutative reduced equations, however, in this article, we set all integral constants zero for simplicity.

-Here, we present non-trivial reductions of noncommutative anti-self-dual Yang-Mills equation with $G=GL(2)$ to the noncommutative KdV equation via a $(2+1)$-dimensional integrable equation.
+Here, we present non-trivial reductions of the noncommutative anti-self-dual Yang-Mills equation with $G=GL(2)$ to the noncommutative KdV equation via a $(2+1)$-dimensional integrable equation.

 Let us start with the standard anti-self-dual Yang-Mills equation \eqref{asdym} with $G=GL(2,\mathbb{C})$) and impose the following translational invariance: